This article originally appeared on VICE US.

 “I have no idea where we’re headed,” Scoggins told the New York Times.
 “We’ve been working step by step on how to build a relationship, build trust in small things, so we can figure this out together.”

 Cover: Seattle Mayor Jenny Durkan speaks at a news conference about the coronavirus outbreak Monday, March 16, 2020, in Seattle.
-(AP Photo/Elaine Thompson, Pool); President Donald Trump speaks during a roundtable discussion in the Cabinet Room at the White House, Wednesday, June 10, 2020, in Washington.
+Gov. Jay Inslee ordered all bars, restaurants, entertainment and recreation facilities to temporarily close to fight the spread of COVID-19 in the state with by far the most deaths in the U.S. from the disease (AP Photo/Elaine Thompson, Pool); President Donald Trump speaks during a roundtable discussion in the Cabinet Room at the White House, Wednesday, June 10, 2020, in Washington.
 (AP Photo/Patrick Semansky).